 What is a Dislocated Rib?
 Causes, Symptoms & Treatment of Rib Dislocation?

 Dislocated rib can be caused by several factors ranging from a simple cough to severe occasions when the rib cage or general chest area comes in contact with an intense blunt force, twist or sudden movement.
 Rib dislocations are not rare albeit to the perception of the general public.
-Other than dislocating a rib, one can experience other rib injuries such as rib separation, this happens when the rib head and adjoining bones get separated from the sternum or spinal cord.
+Other than dislocating a rib, one can experience other rib injuries such as rib separation, or a rib dysfunction, this happens when the rib head and adjoining bones get separated from the sternum or spinal cord.
 These rib injuries can happen to anyone whether young, old, babies and even pregnant women!

 Pain under the rib cage is one of the classical symptoms of any rib injury! depending on which part of the ribcage was affected, you may experience pain radiating under the left or under right rib, it’s best to get it checked out by a certified doctor in order to rule out a possible rib injury.

 As the chest cavity is a larger part of the body, it is in a forefront position and is prone to injuries.
 During these situations, when a person gets injured, ribs are first on the “strike” and these are situations when dislocations and fractures can happen.
 Younger persons don’t suffer from broken, fractured or dislocated ribs in the back or front as much as older persons because younger ribs are more elastic, while due to a lack of cartilage and the presence of senior osteoporosis, elderly’s ribs are much more prone to fractures.

 some of the causes of rib dislocation may include:

 - Lifting heavy weight at home or at the gym